davidlaprade/davidlaprade.github.io/_drafts/2019-01-29-my-biggest-doubt-about-btc.md

 1. A large percentage of bitcoin is uninsured and held by people who have personally significant amounts of money in it.
 2. Bitcoin will be successfully attacked.
-A significant minority of people irretrievably lose important amounts of money.
-Too few people will lose coins for the network to agree to a hard-fork to reverse the damage.
+A significant minority of people will irretrievably lose important amounts of money.
+Too little will be lost for the network to agree to a hard-fork to reverse the damage.
 3. When news of (2) spreads, there will be a kind of Bitcoin "bank run".
 People will realize that personally significant mounts of money can be lost without recourse, and they will rush en-masse to exchange their Bitcoin for fiat.
-4. The value of Bitcoin and all other decentralized cryptocurrencies plummets.
+4. The value of Bitcoin and all other decentralized cryptocurrencies will plummet.
-   The bank-run ensures the very thing people wanted to avoid: their money is gone.
-Bitcoin becomes nearly valueless.
+   The bank-run will ensure the very thing people wanted to avoid: their money is gone.
+Bitcoin will become nearly valueless.

 This argument is gappy, I fully admit that.
 But I think each of its premises is plausible enough, and its connections tight enough, that it succeeds in justifying some degree of worry.
+I'll argue for each of its premises below.

 ### 1. Most Bitcoin is Uninsured